Building a content strategy and content creation framework is just ONE of the things an inbound marketer does.

 Basic Graphic Design Skills

-When you are an inbound marketer, along with content you should have a basic knowledge of graphic design because you have to put together the best content in terms of design as well.
+When you are an inbound marketer, along with the content you should have a basic knowledge of graphic design because you have to put together the best content in terms of design as well.

 Knack For Anticipating Marketing Trends